bloggerwang1217/youtube-metadata-manager/README.md

 ## ✨ Features

 - 🎛️ **Web Dashboard** (SQLAdmin) - Modern admin interface for managing videos, music, and metadata
+- 🎬 **Video Sync Manager** - Visual interface to sync metadata and subtitles to YouTube
 - 📝 Update video titles and descriptions in multiple languages (中文, 日本語, English)
-- 📄 Upload subtitles (.srt files) automatically
+- 📄 Upload subtitles (.srt files) with drag & drop
 - 🏷️ Copy and transform tags from reference videos
 - 🗄️ Database management with SQLAlchemy ORM
 - 🔐 Secure credential management with environment variables
 - 🚀 FastAPI with auto-generated API documentation
+- ⚡ Batch processing for multiple videos
+- 📊 Auto-fetch video duration and upload time from YouTube

 ## 🏗️ Architecture